MicrosoftDocs/sdk-api/sdk-api-src/content/d3d10shader/ns-d3d10shader-_d3d10_shader_desc.md

 Number of movc instructions.

-#### - ConversionInstructionCount

-Type: <b><a href="https://msdn.microsoft.com/4553cafc-450e-4493-a4d4-cb6e2f274d46">UINT</a></b>

-Number of conversion operations.

-#### - BitwiseInstructionCount

-Type: <b><a href="https://msdn.microsoft.com/4553cafc-450e-4493-a4d4-cb6e2f274d46">UINT</a></b>

-Number of bitwise operations.

 ## -remarks

 A shader is written in HLSL and compiled into an intermediate language by the HLSL compiler.
 The shader description returns information about the compiled shader.
-Get a shader description by calling <a href="https://msdn.microsoft.com/en-us/library/Bb173850(v=VS.85).aspx">ID3D10ShaderReflection::GetDesc</a>.
+Get a shader description by calling <a href="https://msdn.microsoft.com/950211fb-9ea3-47ec-a413-b852cccde860">ID3D10ShaderReflection::GetDesc</a>.